Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 ### Introduction

-This article is a continuation of the previous investigation into the [GPS Metadata](../metadata/README.md) of Garmin FIT files.
+This is a continuation of the investigation into the [GPS Metadata](../metadata/README.md) found in Garmin FIT files.

-Whilst the original article used the data from a short walk, this new article looks at the data from short drives.
+Whilst the original investigation primarily used the data from a short walk, this one looks at the data from short test drives.